PrinciplesDotDev/principles/consistent-code.md

 title = "Use Consistent Coding Conventions, automatically enforced"
 +++

-Code should be formatted in a similar way across a team and enforced using tools that allow that
+Code should be formatted the same way across a team and enforced automatically using tools.

 ## Why

-* It reduces cognitive load - The code is easier to understand, progress is faster.
-* The code is easier to parse
-* It constrains choices to a team level and prevents use of features that aren't well understood by the team.
+* Code is more familiar.
+Code reviews, visual parsing and code comprehension all become easier.
+* Less thinking required.
+New developers can adapt to coding standards straight away without knowing them, existing developers don't have to remember them.
+* Learning happens rapidly.
+Coding conventions automatically enforced will expose the developer repeatedly to the same errors making learning comfortable and rapid.
+* Less mistakes.
+Code errors are raised straight away.
+In some cases they are fixed automatically.
+* Constrains choices.
+When there is less choice available, the team will be able to
-* If the code conventions are already decided, it removes conflict from minor decisions such as spacing
+* Reduces conflict.  removes conflict from minor decisions such as spacing
-* Code reviews are easier

 ## How

+* Use a static language to prevent errors.
-* Use a linter or formatter
+* Use a linter (eslint, python) or formatter (gofmt).

-"gofmt
+* Adopt common conventions (pep8) from your language choice.
+* In languages where a common convention hasn't been decided.
+Opt for popular third party configurations.
+There will be a higher chance that this will make third party libraries easier to read and the rules can be reduced to suit the teams preferences.
+It is significantly harder as a team to decide on possibly unknown individual rules from scratch and build your own standard.

-##
+## Content

-	Consistent code - Make code look familiar
-	Reduce cognitive load
-	Ideas
-		Gofmt's style is no one's favorite, yet gofmt is everyone's favorite.
+"Gofmt's style is no one's favorite, yet gofmt is everyone's favorite."
-		Well run projects have clear consistent coding conventions, with automated enforcement.*/

 ## Contributors